Code-Institute-Submissions/milestone-fitness/README.md

 ## UX

 ### Strategy
-The overall aim is to attract new members and acheive the satisfaction and retention of existing members.
+The overall aim is to attract new sign-ups  and acheive the satisfaction and retention of existing members.
-The website will provide an insight into what the gym has to offer and how it can serve their fitness goals.
-Users will able find practical information about the gym to maximize their enjoyment of what is on offer (Appropriate classes, Awareness of opening times, Participation in events and challenges, access to support)
+The website will enable users to find practical information about the gym, to maximize their enjoyment of what is on offer (Appropriate classes, Awareness of opening times, Participation in events and challenges, access to support)
 The target audience may be from different demographics.
-They are apirational and many are looking to make a lifestyle change.
+They are apirational individuals and may be looking to make a lifestyle change.
 The gym serves to help them commit to their goals.
 It should be positive, energetic and optimistic.

 ### Scope